 To be clear, you are not filling out a bracket for this week's tournament.
 You are simply picking golfers like you do every week in your PTFG league.
 Just understand that this week's PGA tournament is run differently than the other weeks.

-The total purse for 2022 is $12 million with the winner taking home approximately 2.1 million and the Walter Hagen Cup.
-For reference, the payouts for 2021 were:
+The total purse for 2023 is $20 million with the winner taking home 3.5 million and the Walter Hagen Cup:

 WGC Match Play Basics